 When available, the chart below includes the male to female distribution among Brown's faculty.

-The ratio of male to female faculty at Brown is excellent.
+The ratio of male to female faculty at Brown is above average.

 Very High Geographic Diversity From Across the U.S.